RoseauTechnologies/Roseau_Load_Flow/doc/usage/Connecting_Elements.md

 >>> load.disconnect()
 ```

-Now, the load does not belong any more to the network `en`.
-Symmetrically, the network doesn't have this load any more:
+Now, the load does not belong anymore to the network `en`.
+Symmetrically, the network doesn't have this load anymore:

 ```pycon
 >>> load.network